Ambulance on scene after tree falls on vehicle near Hunterville - NZ Herald

-A tree has fallen on a vehicle on Turakina Valley Road near Hunterville.
+A tree has fallen on a vehicle on Turakina Valley Rd near Hunterville.

 Police were alerted to the incident around 9.20am on Tuesday.